New year, new horizons: harnessing enthusiasm, managing expectations

 Learning is for life, not just the new year

-And what we, as L&D professionals and line managers, can do is maintain that ongoing dialogue with our team members to help them take the small steps and to acknowledge the learning and development that takes place every single day of the year.
+What we, as L&D professionals and line managers, can do is maintain that ongoing dialogue with our team members to help them take the small steps and to acknowledge the learning and development that takes place every single day of the year.